ccjmne/blog/content/thoughts/unfinished-software-migrations.md

 odds and sods, and a few whatchamacallits are tangled up with some stray thingamajigs.

+   Customers of either solution are overall somewhat satisfied with the experience, but the whole IT department has somehow ground itself to a halt: we do maintain two separate solutions, after all.<br>
    **Enough time has passed to watch trends die, resurrect, and die again.**
-Customers of either solution are overall somewhat satisfied with the experience, but the whole IT department has somehow ground itself to a halt: we do maintain two separate solutions, after all.

 </div>